The Eagle

 Paraphrase:

-The eagle grips the rocky cliff tightly with his bent claws.
+The eagle firmly grips the rocky cliff with its curved talons/claws.
+It stands high up in the

 Stanza 2: